- Who we are

 Novatech Ltd. is a business that operates on sound morals and ethics and we are committed to playing our part in eliminating modern slavery.

 Under the Modern Slavery Act 2015 (the Act), we put measures in place to help stop human trafficking, slavery, forced or compulsory labour and/or servitude in our business operations.

 Our structure and supply chains

 • Fully committing to our Supplier Code of Conduct.
-We expect all suppliers to meet the provisions set out within this.

 • Obtaining Modern Slavery statements from suppliers, where available.

 • Vet suppliers so far as is possible of their own compliance with the requirements of the legislation.

 • Routinely analyse our supply chain, a task which is carried out at senior level, by the Purchasing Manager and Finance Director.

 We are proud to be a fair and ethical employer, promoting equality in everything we do.
 We do not consider there to be a high risk of slavery or human trafficking within our workforce, however we have the following in place: